alttch/eva3/doc/drivers.rst

   for EVA multiupdate items should be made with double pipes (**||**)

 * any configuration option (optional).
-E.g. if *gpf=avg* is defined, it overwrites default LPI behavor for the specified item.
+E.g. if *gpf=avg* is defined, it overwrites default LPI behavior for the specified item.

 multistep LPI
 ~~~~~~~~~~~~~

 Module used for such common tasks as door or window opening.
 To use this module
-you must connect your requipment to 2 relay ports: one will give a power to
+you must connect your equipment to 2 relay ports: one will give power to
 motors, the second will set the direction.

 Configuration options (set with *uc-cmd driver load*):

 * **bose** (break on state error).
-The module requires to know what's current
+The module requires to know the current door
-  door or window position is.
-If you set this option to *True* and  the current
+  or window position is.
+If you set this option to *True* and  the current item
-  item status is error, the action will be not executed.
-Otherwise LPI will
+  status is error, the action will be not executed.
+Otherwise LPI will pass and
-  pass and consider the item status is *0*.
+  consider the item status is *0*.

 Action options (set with *uc-cmd driver set*):